hasibzunair/residual-acgpn/README.md

 We train Residual ACGPN and make the weights available.
 Download them by clicking [here](https://github.com/hasibzunair/residual-acgpn-demo/releases/download/v1.0/resacgpn.zip).
 Unzip the file.
 Make a folder `checkpoints` in `train_src` and put the file there.

 ## Test model
-Open [test-res-acgpn.ipynb](test_src/notebooks/test-res-acgpn.ipynb) run all cells.
+First copy all the text files in [test_src/viton_files](test_src/viton_files) to `datasets/acgpn_data/try_on_training/`.
+Then, open [test-res-acgpn.ipynb](test_src/notebooks/test-res-acgpn.ipynb) run all cells.
 The notebook runs inference on VITON test set as well as computes SSIM and FID scores for the final evaluation.

 ## Acknowledgement